Samsung Electronics was outpaced by Apple in the fourth quarter (Q4) of 2021 in terms of global smartphone shipments; reports showed on Friday.

 Apple surpassed its South Korean rival to become the top smartphone maker in the three months ending in December, with a 22 percent market share versus Samsung’s 18 percent, according to market analyst firms Strategy Analytics and Counterpoint Research.

-By shipment, Samsung shipped 69 million phones in the October-December period, while Apple shipped 80 million units thanks to strong demand for the new iPhone 13 series, released in September, in China and other markets, Strategy Analytics said.
+By shipment, Samsung shipped 69 million phones in the October-December period.
+In contrast, Apple shipped 80 million units thanks to strong demand for the new iPhone 13 series, released in September, in China and other markets, Strategy Analytics said.

-Counterpoint Research estimated the shipment figures slightly differently at Samsung’s 67.2 million units versus Apple’s 81.5 million units.
+Counterpoint Research slightly estimated the shipment figures at Samsung’s 67.2 million units versus Apple’s 81.5 million units.

 Global smartphone shipments decreased 3 percent in the fourth quarter from the year-ago period to total at 365 million units, Strategy Analytics said, due mainly to chip shortages and manufacturing disruptions by the Covid-19 pandemic.